vonwenm/hash2xml/README.md

 Nobody uses XML anymore, but sometimes you just have to.

 I was surprised to find out it is not possible to generate XML from a Go map using the encoding/xml package.
 It is however possible to marshal a map to JSON using encoding/json.
-Untill the encoding/xml package decides to support marshalling of a map, I will be using this.
+Until the encoding/xml package decides to support marshalling of a map, I will be using this.

-Although there are other tools available, they have lots of dependencies and other functionalities that I just not need.
+Although there are other tools available, they have lots of dependencies and other functionalities that I just don't need.
+This is meant to be easily embeddable without any other dependencies.

 As they say, necessity is the mother of invention.